-Associate Professor of Theatre Arts and Dance Rosalynde Loo leapt onto the LMU scene six years ago and has been helping students reach daring new heights in modern dance ever since.
-A native of Baltimore, Maryland, Loo aims to share bold moves with a toe pointed towards social change.
+Associate Professor and Chair of Dance Rosalynde LeBlanc Loo leapt onto the LMU scene eight years ago and has been helping students reach daring new heights in modern dance ever since.
+A native of Baltimore, Maryland, LeBlanc Loo aims to share bold moves with a toe pointed towards social change.

-Before arriving on the bluff Loo left an indelible footprint on the dance world, performing alongside the likes of Bill T. Jones, and Mikhail Baryshnikov in his White Oak Dance Project.
-She also danced at the famed Metropolitan Opera House and worked as a freelance dancer with an array of notable choreographers, including Lucinda Childs, Richard Move, John Jasperse and Noemi LaFrance, among others.
+Before arriving on the bluff LeBlanc Loo left an indelible footprint on the dance world, performing alongside the likes of Bill T. Jones, and Mikhail Baryshnikov in his White Oak Dance Project.
+She also danced at the famed Metropolitan Opera House and worked as a freelance dancer with an array of notable choreographers, including Lucinda Childs, Richard Move, Joachim Schloemer and Noemi LaFrance, among others.

-Loo is currently producing and co-directing a documentary called “Can You Bring It: Bill T. Jones and D-Man in the Waters,” which traces the tale of LMU students as they dig deep to recreate the humanity, bravery and hope stemming from Bill T. Jones’ acclaimed 1989 piece, “D-Man in the Waters.”
+LeBlanc Loo is currently producing and co-directing a documentary called “Can You Bring It: Bill T. Jones and D-Man in the Waters,” which traces the tale of LMU students as they dig deep to recreate the humanity, bravery and hope stemming from Bill T. Jones’ acclaimed 1989 piece, “D-Man in the Waters.”
 It is due for release later this year.

 She describes her teaching style as one that encourages academic and artistic discovery.
 Her courses include Fundamentals in Dance Composition, Modern Technique II and V, Repertory and Performance Studies and Rehearsal and Performance, among others.

-As for what advice Loo has for incoming Lions?
+As for what advice LeBlanc Loo has for incoming Lions?

-“Don’t overcommit yourself," Loo said.
-“The most impactful learning comes when you give yourself the space and the time to focus on your passions.”
+“Don’t over-commit yourself,” she said.
+“The most impactful learning comes when you give yourself the space and the time to focus of you passions.”